-The coconut cup was a Western European creation, which was introduced to our tables in the 15th and 16th Centuries as a variety of standing cup.
-For those who aren’t aware, a standing cup is a tall goblet style cup frequently accompanied by a cover.
+The coconut cup was a Western European creation introduced in the 15th and 16th centuries as a variety of standing cup.
+A standing cup is a tall cup in the style of a goblet that is frequently accompanied by a cover.

-The standing cup has developed over time, progressing from the perceived, simple combination of a wooden bowl with a cover to the more glamorous cups of late which may be made from coconut or ostrich egg with a silver mount.
+The standing cup has developed over time, seeming to have progressed from a simple combination of a wooden bowl with a cover, and gradually becoming the more extravagant cups often made with coconut or even ostrich egg, usually with a silver mount.

 Medical Properties of the Coconut Cup

 It was believed that the shell of the coconut would act as a natural defence against poison.
-The shell’s shape and scarcity of the commodity enabled the wealthy to mount the shells in precious metals to allow them to be used as respectable and highly treasured drinking vessels.
+The shell’s shape and scarcity meant that only the wealthy were able to mount the shells in precious metals and the vessels to be considered respectable and highly-treasured drinking vessels.